-A Disruption Meeting should be organised within four weeks of the placement ending and should take place within 5 and 10 weeks after the placement has ended as per CoramBAAF (Coram British Association of Adoption and Fostering) guidance.
+A Disruption Meeting should be organised within 4 weeks of the home arrangement ending and should take place within 5 and 10 weeks after the placement has ended as per CoramBAAF (Coram British Association of Adoption and Fostering) guidance.

 2. Disruption Meeting - Definition and Purpose

-The purpose of a Disruption Meeting is to focus on the best interests of children as previously placed or for future placements by:
+The purpose of a Disruption Meeting is to focus on the best interests of children as previously placed or for future home arrangements by:

 - Identifying significant factors leading to the disruption;

-- Enabling participants to share feelings and information about the placement and disruption;
+- Enabling participants to share feelings and information about the home arrangement and disruption;

 - Garnering information about the child to inform future care planning with a view to enhancing future placement stability;